 How to Clean Your Hookah Pipe

 Making sure that your hookah pipe is clean before each session will make your smoking sessions more fulfilling.
-The best way of cleaning your pipe is immediately after your smoking session before storing it.
+It is best to clean your pipe immediately after your smoking session, before storing it.
 Here are tips on how to clean the different parts of your hookah.

 Cleaning the stem

-Like mentioned before, the best way is to clean after each smoke.
-Use a soft dense brush with lots of bristles for a more thorough clean.
+After each smoke, use a soft dense brush with lots of bristles for a thorough clean.

 Start by running hot water through the stem, then use the brush to scrub off all the dirt.
 Clean 6-10 inch sections at a time until you’ve cleaned the full length of the pipe.
 Rinse with more hot water when done.

 If for one reason or another you are not able to clean after every use, you can clean the stem every 5-6 smokes, or every couple of months if you are not a very regular user.
 We however recommend doing this only if you smoke only one shisha flavor.
-Mixing flavors without thorough cleaning will most probably give you stale smell from previous sessions.
+Mixing flavors without thorough cleaning will most probably produce a stale smell from previous sessions.